 16 hours over two days, how to rig a boat, trim the sails, steer a course (Tacking and Gybing), Points of sailing, Leaving the landing stage, lee shore landing, dry capsize drill, Mark rounding, weather, "Rules of the Road" (IRPCS), knots

 16 hours over two days building on the level 1 course, recap tacking and gybing, Man Over Board, Coming alongside, Capsize recovery drill, introduction to racing.

 The majority of the course takes place in a boat, normally with a fully qualified instructor and one other other trainee.
 By the end of the L2 course, the successful sailor will be safety conscious, have a basic knowledge of sailing and be capable of sailing a small dinghy in light winds.

-13/14 of June and 18/19 July (level 1 and 2 courses run on each date).
+9/10 of July and 13/14 August (level 1 and 2 courses run on each date).
 Pre-course site visits to the club are welcomed.

 Either family or individual membership of the Club entitles you to one free sailing course for one person, this enables you to get to know the club but more importantly actually go sailing as crew with members before your course starts.

 Alternatively each course is £95 each - if Level 1 and 2 booked at the same time a £20 discount is offered.
 Children attending a course with an adult £75.

 Sailing can lead to fresh challenges including dinghy racing, which the Club organizes at the site most Sundays or simply potter about on the river!